UBC-CIC/student-assistance-chatbot/docs/DeploymentGuide.md

 ![Commit Image](./images/commitEnvFile.png)

 After committing this change, log into your AWS console and select the AWS Lex service.
-In the base console, you should see a deployed chatbot.
+In the homepage of AWS Lex console, you should see a deployed chatbot.

 ![Lex Bot Image](./images/lexChatbot.png)

-Click into the chatbot and open the left toolbar menu.
-Under ubcStudentAssistantBot and the Deployment option, you should see the Aliases option.
+Click into the chatbot and open the `AWS Lex` menu on the left.
+First click `UbcStudentAssistantBot`, then find the `Deployment` option.
+Once here, click on `Aliases` to bring you to the next step.

 ![Lex Aliases Image](./images/lexAliases.png)